 Morocco

 Current passenger series since 1st February 2000 in black on white.

-The registration consists of four numerals, followed by one arabic letters and one numeral, all seperated in panels.
+The registration consists of five numerals, followed by one Arabic letters and one numeral, all separated in panels.

-The number in the right panel denotes the province or a prefecture within a province where 41 which stands for Fahs-Beni-Makada.
+The number in the right panel denotes the province or a prefecture within a province where 8 stands for Ain-Chock - Hay Hassani.

+Morocco